Warnings for Valtoco

 Pregnancy Exposure Registry

 There is a pregnancy exposure registry that monitors pregnancy outcomes in women exposed to antiepileptic drugs (AEDs), such as VALTOCO, during pregnancy.
-Encourage women who are taking VALTOCO during pregnancy to enroll in the North American Antiepileptic Drug (NAAED) Pregnancy Registry by calling 1-888-233-2334 or visiting http://www.aedpregnancyregistry.org.
+Healthcare providers are encouraged to recommend that pregnant women who are taking VALTOCO during pregnancy enroll in the North American Antiepileptic Drug (NAAED) Pregnancy Registry by calling 1-888-233-2334 or visiting https://www.aedpregnancyregistry.org.

 Risk Summary